taikedz/taikedz.net/posts/how-open-windows-could-screw-over-linux-adoption.md

 * I do not have any interest in "Android/Linux" on my laptop
 * I would rather have GNU/Linux on my phone
-* Chrome/Linux is a lobotomized pastoche of GNU/Linux
+* Chrome/Linux is a lobotomization of GNU/Linux
 * and I certainly have no interest in putting effort into "Win/Linux".

 Which reminds me, my Trisquel migration project is still waiting...